Tarek0/zerotune/zerotune/models/README.md

 # Load the model
 predictor = ZeroTunePredictor(model_name="xgboost")

-# Predict hyperparameters for your dataset
+# Predict hyperparameters for your dataset (classification or regression)
 hyperparams = predictor.predict(X, y)

 # Use the hyperparameters
-from xgboost import XGBClassifier model = XGBClassifier(**hyperparams) model.fit(X, y)
+from xgboost import XGBClassifier  # or XGBRegressor for regression model = XGBClassifier(**hyperparams)  # or XGBRegressor for regression model.fit(X, y)
 ```

 #### Performance

-The models are trained to optimize the ROC AUC metric for classification tasks.
+The models are trained to optimize the ROC AUC metric for classification tasks and R² score for regression tasks.
 They typically provide a significant improvement over the default hyperparameters, especially for datasets with:

 - High-dimensional feature spaces
 - Class imbalance